CharamileDesigns/RH_RedHerring/README.md

 # `RH_1.0p` Red Herring

-Pint-sized mag-fed powerhouse hitting 220+ FPS, all while being operated *entirely* with one hand.
-Can be disassembled and reassembled without any tools in about 12 seconds.
+Pint-sized Talon-fed powerhouse hitting 220+ FPS, all while being operated *entirely* with one hand.
+Can be gutted and reassembled without any tools in about 12 seconds.

 ## What is this?

+Have you ever wanted to snipe with one hand?

-The Red Herring is a magazine-fed spring-powered blaster that is designed for use with one hand.
+The Red Herring is a Talon-fed spring blaster that is designed for one-handed use.
+Despite being about half the size of a Talon Claw, this thing has enough punch to make the cross-field shots that Hammershots can only dream of.

-This blaster does not compromise on performance and can hit upwards of 220 FPS without becoming impossible to prime.
-It is also capable of making accurate cross-field tags.
-This is in contrast to hammer-action blasters that are limited by piston volume and thumb strength, as well as flywheel blasters that are generally not as accurate as springers.

 ## Why did you make this?

 The Captain Slug Piranha 2m was a blaster designed with a similar use case in mind, but I was never happy with how mine worked.
-The Red Herring was designed to do everything better than the Piranha; it is lighter, smaller, safer, cheaper, and simpler.
+Red Herring was designed from the ground up to be a better Piranha.

+Safer, simpler, lighter, cheaper, and more efficient.

 ## Single Hand Operation - Why is this blaster useful?

-**The short version:** You can now run a Worker Nightingale, shield, sword, or other item alongside a no-compromises 220 FPS springer.
+**The short version:** You can now hold a flag, shield, or Worker Nightingale while using a no-frills 220 FPS springer.

 Having an extra hand free during a game has a ton of utility, get creative and see what you can come up with!

-My personal favorite way to run this blaster is to keep a pool noodle sword attached to my belt rig as a more reliable and courteous way of tagging people at close range, as opposed to point-blanking them with something that can hit over 200 FPS.
-Getting hit with something that hard from that close is painful, and jams or misfeeds could screw you over in what would otherwise have been a very quick and simple play.
-If your blaster jams, you will be tagged out.
-Pool noodles don't jam or hurt people.
+My personal favorite way to run this blaster is to keep a pool noodle sword attached to my belt rig as a more reliable and courteous way of tagging people at close range; nobody likes getting point-blanked at 200 FPS.
+Getting hit with something that hard from that close is painful, and jams or misfeeds can screw over an otherwise effective flank.
+Melee never jams, and frantically waving a sword around is a fantastic way to catch people off guard during a flank!

-Flag pushes during Capture the Flag leave the runner vulnerable as they have to dedicate at least one hand to carrying the flag.
-Flywheels are usually a good choice for pushes as they are better at keeping opponents back and taking out anyone who happens to be in the general direction you fire, but having a springer opens up some interesting new possibilities if you can pick off other springer users trying to guard the flag areas.

-In other games that involve carrying objects, you will be able to outrange any flywheel players who also happen to be carrying things.
-My group has a game mode called Ultradash where each team is given a beacon that flashes and changes colors.
-Points are scored by running the beacon to the corresponding color station on the field, then repeating for whatever color it flashes next.
-I ran a Red Herring prototype during this game and absolutely *dominated* as runner because I was able to tag out springer users when I saw them before they saw me; the colors are randomized and there's no way to know where a runner may pop out from next.
+The most exhilerating thing I have tried has been running a stockless Gryphon in my other hand.
+Flywheel volume and springer distance at the same time is just too much fun; you can go from back-and-fowrward with an opponent's Caliburn to bum rushing them before they even know what you're doing, while *still* being able to return a shot or two from your own springer.

+Games that involve carrying an object such as Carpe or Capture the Flag usually favor flywheelers.
+Until now, they were the only effective blasters that could be used while carrying things.
+Red Herring takes that dynamic and flips it on its head; you are now capable of outranging any runners on the field while also being a runner yourself.

+## Tool-free disassembly

+This blaster is designed with a springloaded latch at the front that allows the barrel to be detached with a click and a twist, after which the entire plunger assembly can be dumped out the front for cleaning and spring swaps.
+Reassembly takes less than 20 seconds; my spring swap time trial record is 12.

+##